 Having a good understanding of what you (or your company’s) goals are is key to measuring productivity.

 Your long-term goal might be to get 1,000 new customers in a year.
-So that’s going to be 20 new customers per week, if you have 5 people on your team then each one needs to bring in 4 new customers per week.
+That’s going to be 20 new customers per week.
+If you have 5 people on your team, then each one needs to bring in 4 new customers per week.

 Productivity = number of new customers ÷ number of sales calls made

-Have you ever noticed that whenever you walk into a McDonald’s, the french fry machine is always to your left?
-Why is that?
+Have you ever noticed that whenever you walk into a McDonald’s, the French fry machine is always to your left?

-It’s because McDonald’s created a system.
-They have determined that the most efficient way to setup a kitchen is to always have the french fry machine on the left when you walk in.
+This is because McDonald’s created a system.
+They have determined that the most efficient way to set up a kitchen is to always have the French fry machine on the left when you walk in.

-You can do the same thing just adapt it to your business.
+You can do the same thing and just adapt it to your business.

-If you have set up a system to track and evaluate your employees performance but you’re still not meeting goals, it maybe time to look at your management style.
+If you have set up a system to track and measure employees’ performance, but you’re still not meeting goals, it may be time to look at your management style.
 After all, your management is a big part of the input side of our equation.

-Having clear and concise objectives for employees is a crucial part of any attempt to increase workplace productivity.
-So once you have set the goals or objectives, it’s important that your employees are given regular feedback regarding their progress.
+Having clear and concise objectives for individual employees is a crucial part of any attempt to increase workplace productivity.
+Once you have set the goals or objectives, it’s important that your employees are given regular feedback regarding their progress.